playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 ng run booking-feature-shell:test --watch=false
 ```

-<figcaption>Lint and run tests for the booking application project and it's end-to-end test suite as well as the booking feature shell library project.</figcaption>
+> Lint and run tests for the booking application project and it's end-to-end test suite as well as the booking feature shell library project.

 Now run `ng run booking-desktop:serve` and navigate to `http://localhost:4200` in your browser to see our application.
 It should look like the following screenshot.

 ![](./9locs8rizerbfkiunm8k.png)

-<figcaption>The booking desktop application with the booking shell feature.</figcaption>
+> The booking desktop application with the booking shell feature.

 ## Conclusion